melifaro11/ImageDupFinder/README.md

 # ImageDupFinder

-Simple application for search duplicates of images, based on image hashes
+ImageDupFinder is a simple C++ Qt application, which demonstrates the usage of image hashes to find duplicate images in directories.

+## aHash

+## dHash

+## pHash